Data Center Construction

 Service Detail

-Procurement, Risk, and Turnover Expectations
+Procurement, Risk, and Turnover Planning

-Owners often feel procurement and turnover as two separate project chapters, but the build rarely behaves that way.
-The materials that release late, the vendor decisions that stay unresolved, and the design details that keep shifting are the same issues that show up again during punch and occupancy.
-That is why we keep procurement, field sequencing, and closeout planning linked from the beginning. turnover only counts when the space is operationally ready, punch is under control, and the owner is not inheriting unresolved coordination issues.
+Owners often experience procurement and turnover as two separate project chapters, but the build rarely behaves that way.
+The materials that release late, the vendor decisions that stay unresolved, and the design details that keep shifting are the same issues that reappear during punch and occupancy.
+That is why we keep procurement, field sequencing, and closeout planning linked from the beginning rather than treating each as a handoff between separate teams.

-A reliable handoff is not a lucky outcome at the end of a hard project.
-It is the result of tracking what the owner will need to use the building, not merely what the contract says is installed.
-Documentation, startup, owner walk planning, system readiness, and phase-by-phase completion all need to be shaped while the work is underway.
-When turnover is planned that way, the owner receives a usable asset instead of a nearly-finished obligation.
+turnover only counts when the space is operationally ready, punch is under control, and the owner is not inheriting unresolved coordination issues.
+A reliable handoff is not a lucky outcome at the end of a hard job.
+It is the result of tracking what the owner will actually need to use the building, not merely what the contract says is installed.
+Documentation, startup, owner walk planning, system readiness, and area-by-area completion all need to be shaped while the work is underway.
+When turnover is approached that way, the owner receives a usable asset instead of a nearly-finished obligation that still requires weeks of contractor follow-up to become operational.

 Service Detail